 Picture 2.
 Could we have an apple square?

 There could be an Apple Square next to the Big Apple Corner; we can cut pineapples or apples into cubes; in fables or science-fiction, entire orchards might grow square apples only.

 Without additional information on the context, we cannot answer.
 Children happen to take up tasks without telling there is a problem.
 Saying there is something wrong is more of a grown-up business.

 Ms. de Lange wrote she spoke English and French.
 Let us think what the world would have to become, to adopt her study.

 We would have to dread multilingual medics.
-They would be the people not to care what words mean literally.
-A cardiac case might serve a game of opinion with them.
+They would be the people not to care what words mean literally, and a cardiac case might serve a game of opinion:

-To think what the world is really: both English and French have spoken and written forms.
+What the world is really like: both the languages, English as well as French, have spoken and written forms.
 What we write as bread in English is un pain, in French.
 What we write as pain in English, is nothing even potentially pleasant, whatever the language.

 Experimentation on children raises ethical concerns.
-For language acquisition, experiments are unnecessary: it is enough to listen and talk.
-Unnatural verbal exchange, as speaking tailored to experimental purposes, is likely to bring fake effects.
+More, it is likely to bring fake effects, when you tailor speech for experimental verbal exchange with a child.
+For language acquisition, it is good to listen and talk.
 Practice on virtual words usually helps syntax, with no difference between monolingual and multilingual people.

 A very serious ethical concern comes with Ms. de Lange reporting infant brain scans for experimental purposes.
 There is no way to obtain informed consent from an infant.
-Language science cannot need such scans.
-Feel welcome to read.
+On the side of language science, such scans would not bring insight.